yobazy/MyFinance/issues_checks.md

 [] auto categorization stats are weird when nothing has been run [] multiple uploads needs work
 [x] When we apply to all similar transactions on the Uncategorized Transactions section, rather than refreshing the page, can we just update on page?
+[] Account type is spelled as "Checking" not "Chequing".
+[] Change Credit Card account type as default

 Checks:
 [x] Amex populates right